 INITRANS parameters and the storage characteristics for the materialized view log, the partition, the overflow data segment, or the default characteristics of a partitioned materialized view log.

 storage_clause to modify extent parameters if the materialized view log resides in a locally managed tablespace.
-Please refer to CREATE TABLE for a description of these parameters.
+Refer to CREATE TABLE for a description of these parameters.

 The syntax and general functioning of the partitioning clauses is the same as described for the

 TABLE statement.
-Please refer to alter_table_partitioning in the documentation for
+Refer to alter_table_partitioning in the documentation on

 You cannot use the